Finding Money When There Isn’t Any Part 2

 Katy Black, MLIS, Librarian, Sheldon ISD

-ON-DEMAND ACCESSYou'll have access to all course materials for six months.
+COURSE ACCESSYou will have access to all course materials for six months from the material unlock date.

-ACCESSIBILITYAll video recordings feature auto captioning.
-Please email course-support@libraryjournal.com upon registration if you require any special accommodations and we will make our best efforts to facilitate them.
+ACCESSIBILITYAll video recordings feature auto-captioning.
+If you require accommodations, please email course-support@libraryjournal.com upon registration and we will make our best efforts to support your needs.